NickSto/pcr/README.md

 The duplex consensus sequences are created by comparing the two SSCSs.
 For each base, if they agree, that base will be inserted.
 If they disagree, the IUPAC ambiguity code for the two bases will be used.
 Note that a disagreement between a base and a gap will result in an `N`.

 The output of this step is the duplex consensus sequences in FASTA format.
-By default, it will only include full duplex consensuses, meaning if one of the two SSCSs are missing, that sequence will be omitted.
-Include these with the `--incl-sscs` option.
+To also output all single-strand consensus sequences (including those which didn't produce a duplex consensus), use the `--sscs1` and `--sscs2` options.

-The reads will be printed in one, interleaved file, with the naming format:
+The reads will be printed in two files, one per paired-end mate, with this naming format:
-`>{barcode}.{mate} {# reads in strand 1 family}/{# reads in strand 2 family}`
+`>{barcode} {# reads in strand 1 family}-{# reads in strand 2 family}`
 e.g.
-`>TTGCGCCAGGGCGAGGAAAATACT.1 8/13`

-But this isn't easy to work with.
-A better output is in development, but for now you can use the script `outconv.py` to convert the interleaved output file into two standard forward/reverse paired files with a standard naming convention:

-    $ python utils/outconv.py duplex.fa -1 duplex_1.fa -2 duplex_2.fa
-    $ python utils/outconv.py sscs.fa -1 sscs_1.fa -2 sscs_2.fa
+`>TTGCGCCAGGGCGAGGAAAATACT 8-13`